ENG

 from the wisdom and knowledge of our mothers.”

-The stories and origins of Bibimbap are as various as the ingredients used for Bibimbap.
+The stories and origins associated with bibimbap are as varied as the

-Farmers mixed different types of dishes into a bowl since it was hard to constantly prepare food
+Farmers mixed different types of dishes into a single bowl as it was hard to prepare a whole table setting during the busy farming season.

 • Gochujang